Demi-urge/menace_sandbox/docs/self_test_service.md

   after integration.
 - `SELF_TEST_DISABLE_AUTO_INTEGRATION` – skip automatic merging of passing
   modules into `module_map.json` and workflow updates.
-- `SANDBOX_SKIP_REDUNDANT` – ignore modules flagged as redundant.

 ### Redundant module handling

 `discover_recursive_orphans` annotates each entry with a `redundant` flag based on `orphan_analyzer.analyze_redundancy`.
-Setting `SANDBOX_SKIP_REDUNDANT=1` skips execution of these modules.
-When the variable is unset redundant modules are still executed so their classification and `parents` are recorded, but they are excluded from integration results.
+Modules flagged as redundant are skipped automatically, though their classification and `parents` information is still recorded.
 The `SelfImprovementEngine` consults the same metadata and refuses to merge redundant modules into workflows even if they pass their tests.

 These flags drive the workflow integration stage: passing modules and their helpers are written to `module_map.json` and merged into existing flows via